Using sudo program, we can elevate the ability of a normal user to run administrative tasks, without giving away the

 Make sure you logged out of the user's session and log back in as

 root or some other sudo user.
-Because you can't delete the sudo access of the currently logged in user.
+Because you can't delete the sudo access of the currently logged in user from the same user's session itself.

 We can remove sudo privileges from an user without having to entirely delete the user account.